MohanadAhmed123/MohanadAhmed123/README.md

 -->

 - 🔭 I’m currently working on a web project for one of my university courses.
-- 🌱 I’m currently learning many different things about coding and things related to university.
+- 🌱 I’m currently learning many different things related to university and about coding.
 - 📫 How to reach me: email: mmoha323@uottawa.ca